dfsp-spirit/cpp_geodesics/README.md

 The following apps are included:

 * `geodcircles`: The core app of this repo.
 Computes *geodesic circle stats* and optionally *geodesic mean distances* on meshes in parallel.
+    * The descriptors serve as proxy measures for *intrinsic wiring costs*, i.e., wiring with the gray matter (parallel to the brain surface) and are:
+      - mean separation distance: the average geodesic distance from a vertex to the rest of the surface, as a proxy measure for global wiring costs.
+      - geodesic radius: radius of a geodesic circle covering *n* percent of the mesh surface area, as a proxy measure for local, intra-areal wiring costs.
+      - geodesic perimeter: perimeter of a geodesic circle covering *n* percent of the mesh surface area, as a proxy measure for local, inter-areal wiring costs.
-    * These descriptors are described in the following publication:
+    * These descriptors are described in mroe detail the following publication:
       - Ecker, C., Ronan, L., Feng, Y., Daly, E., Murphy, C., Ginestet, C. E., ... & MRC AIMS Consortium.
 (2013). *Intrinsic gray-matter connectivity of the brain in adults with autism spectrum disorder.* Proceedings of the National Academy of Sciences, 110(32), 13222-13227. [doi.org/10.1073/pnas.1221880110 ](https://doi.org/10.1073/pnas.1221880110)
     *  The paper used the implementation from the Fastmarching toolbox for Matlab by Gabriel Peyre.
 The `geodcircles` app in this repository is a C++ implementation using [OpenMP](https://www.openmp.org/) that is an order of magnitude faster on a single CPU core and scales well on multi-core systems.
 See below for descriptor visualizations.